Text2Motion: From Natural Language Instructions to Feasible Plans: Abstract

 \section{Abstract}

-We propose Text2Motion, a language-based planning framework enabling robots to solve sequential manipulation tasks that require long-horizon reasoning.
-Given a natural language instruction, our framework constructs both a task- and policy-level plan that is verified to reach inferred symbolic goals.
-Text2Motion uses skill feasibility heuristics encoded in learned Q-functions to guide task planning with Large Language Models.
-Whereas previous language-based planners only consider the feasibility of individual skills, Text2Motion actively resolves geometric dependencies spanning skill sequences by performing policy sequence optimization during its search.
+{ We propose Text2Motion, a language-based planning framework enabling robots to solve sequential manipulation tasks that require long-horizon reasoning.
+Given a natural language instruction, our framework constructs both a task- and motion-level plan that is verified to reach inferred symbolic goals.
+Text2Motion uses feasibility heuristics encoded in Q-functions of a library of skills to guide task planning with Large Language Models.
+Whereas previous language-based planners only consider the feasibility of individual skills, Text2Motion actively resolves geometric dependencies spanning skill sequences by performing geometric feasibility planning during its search.
 We evaluate our method on a suite of problems that require long-horizon reasoning, interpretation of abstract goals, and handling of partial affordance perception.
-Our experiments show that Text2Motion can solve these challenging problems with a success rate of 64\%, while prior state-of-the-art language-based planning methods only achieve 13\%.
+Our experiments show that Text2Motion can solve these challenging problems with a success rate of 82\%, while prior state-of-the-art language-based planning methods only achieve 13\%.
 Text2Motion thus provides promising generalization characteristics to semantically diverse sequential manipulation tasks with geometric dependencies between skills.
+Qualitative results are made available at \link{https://sites.google.com/stanford.edu/text2motion}{sites.google.com/stanford.edu/text2motion}. }